 - The highest category is category A, a lower one is B and the lowest one is C.

 - During registration, a team may choose to participate in the highest category A, regardless of its team coefficient.

 - Any changes in team composition or assignment to a different category are only allowed until registration ends.
-Any further changes are possible only if approved by an organiser commissioned for this purpose by the main organiser of Fyziklani.
+Any further changes are possible only if approved by an organiser commissioned for this purpose by the chief organiser of Fyziklani.

-- If necessary, the main organiser may decide to move a team back to a lower category corresponding to its coefficient, or to move a team to category A. The team must be informed about this change one day before the competition at the latest.
+- If necessary, the chief organiser may decide to move a team back to a lower category corresponding to its coefficient, or to move a team to category A. The team must be informed about this change one day before the competition at the latest.

 ARTICLE 6: CENTRAL ROUND